-The MPH concentration in Health Leadership & Management provides full-time MPH students with an understanding of the challenges of organizational leadership and management in the health sector.
-The concentration is aimed at individuals whose responsibilities require them to have the knowledge and skills essential to balance the demands of leading and managing during times of change.
-Attendance at the monthly MPH-HLM concentration seminar is required.
+The MPH concentration in Health Leadership & Management provides students with an understanding of the challenges of organizational leadership and management in the health sector.
+The concentration is aimed at individuals whose responsibilities require them to have the knowledge and skills essential to balance the demands of leading and managing during times of change, but who do not require or desire a full management degree.

-Health Leadership & Management Course Meeting Competency Credits Onsite Online HLM1.
-Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
-312.700: Leading Organizations 3 1 st SI, 1 st HLM2.
-Identify tools and techniques to build, maintain, and evaluate high performance teams.
-312.702 Leading Change: Building and Empowering Teams 3 3 3 HLM3.
-Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
-312.700: Leading Organizations 3 1 st SI, 1 st HLM4.
-Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
-221.722: Quality Assurance Management Methods for Developing Countries 4 1 st SI, 1 st HLM5.
-Collate relevant data and information and analyze and evaluate this information to support effective decision-making or recommendations.
-312.604: Quantitative Tools for Managers 3 3 rd 4 th
+Health Leadership & Management Course Meeting Competency Credits Onsite Online Concentration Competencies HLM1.
+Leadership: Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
+312.700: Leading Organizations 3 1 ऽग HLM2.
+Communication and Relationship Management: Identify tools and techniques to build, maintain, and evaluate high performance teams.
+312.702 Leading Change: Building and Empowering Teams 1 2 nd , 3 rd HLM3.
+Professional & Social Responsibility: Explain the relationship between a commitment to self- development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
+312.700: Leading Organizations 3 1 ऽग HLM4.
+Health & Healthcare Environment: Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
+221.722: Quality Assurance Management Methods for Developing Countries 4 1 1 st HLM5.
+Business: Collate relevant data and information and analyze and evaluate this information to support or make an effective decision or recommendation.
+312.604: Quantitative Tools for Managers 3 SI, 3 rd

-Students in this concentration will complete a total of at least 18 credits and participate in monthly concentration meetings.
+Students in this concentration will complete a total of at least 18 credits and also participate in monthly concentration meetings.
 In addition to taking the courses fulfilling the concentration competencies (listed on the previous page), students must take at least one course from Group B and at least one course from Group C listed below: